Mounlapamok district

 Mounlapamok is a district (muang) of Champasak province in southwestern Laos.
 It is 500 km southeast of the capital, Vientiane, near the border with Thailand and Cambodia.
-It is on the Bolaven Plateau, and near Khone Phapheng Falls of the Mekong River.
+It is near Khone Phapheng Falls of the Mekong River.
 Its population was 38,774 in 2015.

 Climate

 The climate is moderate.
 The average temperature is 23 degrees Celsius.
 The warmest month, April, averages 26 degrees Celsius, and the coolest, August, 10 degrees Celsius.
 The average rainfall is 2,406 millimetres per year.
 The month with the most precipitation is September, at 541 mm, and the least is in February, at 1 mm.